 After almost 10 years of making my own pancake mix, I think it is safe to say, I have finally mastered it.
 These pancakes are so fluffy and moist, you won’t believe they are made out of 100% whole wheat flour, no eggs, and no oil.
 They are “hearty” and heart-healthy!

 Since I make these at least twice per week, it’s possible for me to have the first round of hot pancakes plated and ready to eat in less than 20 minutes.
 One of the secrets is: mise en place.
 That’s a French saying for “everything in it’s place.”
 Seriously, gathering all the ingredients before I start mixing cuts a good 5 minutes out of the food preparation time.

 Then, I pour the wet ingredients into the large bowl of dry ingredients.
-Stir until just combined and let the batter sit for 60 seconds before pouring onto a griddle.
+Stir until just combined and let the batter sit for 2 minutes before pouring onto a griddle.
 This helps the soda and powder work with the wet ingredients to start forming gas bubbles that make these babies so fluffy.